mooflu/WebViewPlus/README.md

 # WebViewPlus

 Browser file viewer
-(meant to be used with MS WebView2)
+(meant to be used with this [QuickLook plugin](https://github.com/mooflu/QuickLook.Plugin.WebViewPlus))

 Demo: https://mooflu.github.io/WebViewPlus/